Sunset Alpine Touring at Crested Butte: An Adventure to Remember

 We ended up going with Bread + Salt in Frisco.
 (They also have a Lakewood location).
 We started off with a bottle of prosecco with orange juice and grapefruit juice on the side to make mimosas.
 We also ordered the Challah French toast to split for a little sweet bite before our main meals.
 Jon went for the Two Eggs Meal (but he made it 3 eggs), which came with eggs your way (over medium for him), hashbrowns, bread, and added sausage.
 I ordered the Chipotle Pork Benedict, which had two poached eggs on an English muffin, roasted pork, and house-made chipotle hollandaise.
 It was a delicious version of a benedict, and it almost reminded me of a pot roast.
 The brunch was very satisfying, as it always is after a 14ers.
 And with that, we made our way back to Denver (where we ended up meeting up with some of our friends on a bar crawl).

 Huron Peak is considered one of the “easier” 14ers, as far as 14ers go.
-As a class 2, there’s a bit of scree (A collection of loose stones or fragments of rock) and route finding is required.
+As a class 2, there’s a bit of scree (A collection of loose stones or fragments of rock), and route finding is required.
 Shout out to Jon with the fancy Garmin and map reading skills!
 There were some sections where I was a bit more cautious, but overall, it wasn’t too crazy.
 Aside from not being crazy technical, I would also say it wasn’t crazy strenuous.
 This could also be because I’m in better shape than I was for the previous 14ers.
 Not that I was in bad shape, but I’ve been amping up my cardio and generally improving my fitness lately.
-There were some parts where I was working my legs harder and breathing a bit heavier, but it wasn’t as hard work as I remember from the past 14ers I’ve done (Decalibron Loop, Mount Elbert, Handies Peak).
+There were some parts where I was working my legs harder and breathing a bit heavier, but it wasn’t as hard work as I remember from the past 14ers I’ve done (Decalibron Loop, Mount Elbert, and Handies Peak).
 I was prepared to hate my life for a good chunk of it, but I actually felt super strong and comfortable.
 A win!

 I would definitely recommend Huron Peak, especially if you haven’t done any 14ers.
 I think it would be a great first one, but it’s also fun for those who’ve already bagged some peaks.
 It was very pretty and not overly challenging.